 A search for perfection likely led Benny to have fewer guests other shows.

-“By the 1950s,” says Leff, “guests became expensive for radio.
+“By the 1950s,” says Leibowitz, “guests became expensive for radio.
 Once Jack is on television, regularly, the number of guest stars on radio drops.
 One budget paid for radio and television.
 As well, by 1951, Jack and the show were in transition, trying to move viewers and sponsor, smoothly, from radio to television.”

 Benny was a perfectionist, when it came to the show.
-“He fine-tuned each show,” says Leff, “as if a high-performance sports car.
+“He fine-tuned each show,” says Leibowitz, “as if a high-performance sports car.
 If anyone, Jack, a cast member or a guest, messed up, he fumed.”

 He didn’t fume often, but he fumed.
-“Gisele Mackenzie (above) was a frequent guest on the show,” says Leff.
+“Gisele Mackenzie (above) was a frequent guest on the show,” says Leibowitz.
 “Once, after a show, Jack blows into her dressing room and says, ‘When you delivered [such-and-such] line, you were off by a tenth of a second!’

 “She looks at him and says, ‘A tenth of a second!
 My gawd; you know, how important is that!’
 He cowers a bit and says, ‘Well, it was wrong.’”